everyworkflow/everyworkflow-frontend/README.md

 ## Quick startup

-API server must be running.
+API backend must be running.

 Then,